 At minimum, you should always carry a compass, and of course learn the basics of navigation.
-But let’s take a look at some of the other navigation items that you may want to think about stocking up on, or including in your list of preparations.
+But let’s take a look at some of the other navigation items that you may want to think about stocking up on, or including in your list of emergency preparations.

 Road Maps – I suggest having a number of different road maps.
 A national driving atlas, a local road map, and maps of your surrounding areas are all good items to keep inside your vehicle.